 It's especially important for infants, children and teenagers to have physical therapy after a transplant.
 Infants, children and teens are still growing and developing.
 Your child's disease or illness may have caused a developmental or growth delay.
 Your child may not be as tall or weigh as much as he or she should.
 Infants especially may not reach developmental milestones like rolling over and crawling.

-Physical therapy can help overcome developmental or growth delays because of an illness.
+Physical therapy can help a child to overcome developmental or growth delays because of an illness.
 The physical therapist will work on skills that your child may not have had before transplantation; for example, lying on his or her stomach.
 Prior to transplant, your child's stomach may have been swollen.
 Your child may have avoided lying on his or her stomach because it was too painful.
 If this is a problem, a physical therapist will teach your child how to lie comfortably on his or her stomach post-transplant.